 For those that love the water, check out a scuba charter with Aquatic Safaris, Scuba Now or Patriot Dive Center and learn to dive with hands on instructors.
 After immersing yourself underwater at historic sunken sites, travel to Wilmington’s oldest restaurant and brewery for award-winning craft brews and bites at Front Street Brewery.

-Practice your standup paddleboard (SUP) skills along Wilmington’s riverfront with a rental from Hook, Line and Paddle followed by a glass of wine and a small plate from The Fortunate Glass or “wine down” at the charming wine bar, Le Catalan, located on the scenic Riverwalk.
+Practice your standup paddleboard (SUP) skills along Wilmington’s riverfront with a rental from Hook, Line and Paddle followed by a glass of wine and a small plate from The Fortunate Glass.
 If you’re looking for a hot spot with a more intimate vibe, cozy up at downtown Wilmington’s Tails Piano Bar and Lounge where you can relax to fine piano tunes indoors or on the covered patio.
 For a night filled with billiards, brews and bourbon, visit America’s oldest pool hall – Orton’s Pool Room – or peek into the laidback 1920’s-themed Blind Elephant Speakeasy for relaxing jazz and a nightcap.

 Discover ways to experience outdoor escapades and nightly adventures in Wilmington’s Island Beaches: